choi-jack/class-metadata/README.md

 You can read and write metadata through a metadata instance that wraps the metadata reflection API of the `reflect-metadata` package.

-1. Get a metadata instance for a class, its members, and parameters with the `Metadata.of` method.
+Get a metadata instance for a class, its members, and parameters with the `Metadata.of` method.
-2. Read and write metadata through the metadata instance.

 ```typescript
 import { Metadata } from 'class-metadata';